zestia/ember-async-tooltips/README.md

 ### Automatic positioning

 The tooltip will be positioned around the outside edge of the `tool-tipper` component that caused it display by chosing the most appropriate compass point.
-For example: If the `tool-tipper` component is at the very bottom of the viewport, then the `tool-tip` component will be displayed _above_ the `tool-tipper` - so as to remain visible in the viewport, rather than going below the fold.
+For example: If the `tool-tipper` component is at the very bottom of the viewport, then the `tool-tip` component will be displayed _above_ the `tool-tipper` - so as to remain visible in the viewport.

 ```handlebars
   {{tool-tipper/example tooltip=(component 'tool-tip/example')}}